-The trustees discharge their responsibilities collectively as a Board, as well as through Board committees, each of which operates pursuant to a charter or procedures approved by the Board that delineates the specific responsibilities of that committee.
+The Trustees discharge their responsibilities collectively as a Board, as well as through Board committees, each of which operates pursuant to a charter or procedures approved by the Board that delineates the specific responsibilities of that committee.
 The Board has established three standing committees: the Audit Committee, the Nominating Committee and the Qualified Legal Compliance Committee.
 The members and responsibilities of each Board committee are summarized below.

 The Board periodically evaluates its structure and composition as well as various aspects of its operations.
 The Board believes that its leadership structure, including its Independent Chair position and its committees, is appropriate for the Trust in light of, among other factors, the asset size and nature of each Fund, the number of funds overseen by the Board, the arrangements for the conduct of each Fund's operations, the number of trustees and the Board's responsibilities.
-On an annual basis, the Board conducts a self-evaluation that considers, among other matters, whether the Board and its committees are functioning effectively and whether, given the size and composition of the Board and each of its committees, the trustees are able to oversee effectively the number of funds in the complex.
+On an annual basis, the Board conducts a self-evaluation that considers, among other matters, whether the Board and its committees are functioning effectively and whether, given the size and composition of the Board and each of its committees, the Trustees are able to oversee effectively the number of funds.

 The Board holds four regularly scheduled in-person meetings each year.
 The Board may hold special meetings, as needed, either in person or by telephone, to address matters arising between regular meetings.
-The Independent Trustees also hold at least one in-person meeting each year during a portion of which management is not present and may hold special meetings, as needed, either in person or by telephone.
+At least once per quarter during a regularly scheduled in-person meeting of the Board, the Independent Trustees meet without the presence of interested Trustees.

-The trustees are identified in the table below, which provides information as to their principal business occupations held during the last five years and certain other information.
-Each trustee serves until his death, resignation or removal and replacement.
-The address for all trustees is c/o Atlantic Fund Services, Three Canal Plaza, Suite 600, Portland, Maine 04101.
-Stacey E. Hong and John Y. Keffer are considered interested trustees due to their affiliation with Atlantic.
+The Trustees are identified in the table below, which provides information as to their principal business occupations held during the last five years and certain other information.
+Each Trustee serves until his or her death, resignation or removal and replacement.
+The address for all Trustees is c/o Atlantic Fund Services, Three Canal Plaza, Suite 600, Portland, Maine 04101.

-Name and Year of Birth Position with the Trust Length of Time Served Principal Occupation(s) During Past Five Years Number of Series in Fund Complex Overseen By Trustee Other Directorships Held By Trustee During Past Five Years Independent Tru istees ' David Tucker Born: 1958 Chairman of the Board; Trustee; Chairman, Nominating Committee and Qualified Legal Compliance Committee Since 2013 Director, Blue Sky Experience (a charitable endeavor), since 2008; Senior Vice President & General Counsel, American Century Companies (an investment management firm), 1998-2008.
-46 Trustee, Forum Funds; Trustee, Forum ETF Trust; Trustee, U.S. Global Investors Funds.
-Mark D. Moyer Born: 1959 Trustee; Chairman Audit Committee Since 2013 Chief Financial Officer, Freedom House (a NGO advocating political freedom and democracy), since 2017; independent consultant providing interim CFO services, principally to non-profit organizations, 2011- 2017; Chief Financial Officer, Institute of International Education (a NGO administering international educational exchange programs), 2008-2011; Chief Financial Officer and Chief Restructuring Officer, Ziff Davis Media Inc. (an integrated media company), 2005-2008; Adjunct Professor of Accounting, Fairfield University from 2009- 2012.
-Trustee, Forum ETF Trust; Trustee, U.S. Global Investors Funds.
-Jennifer Brown-Strabley Born: 1964 Trustee Since 2013 Principal, Portland Global Advisors 1996- 2010.
-25 Trustee, Forum ETF Trust; Trustee, U.S. Global Investors Funds.
-Interested Truste ees - Stacey E. Hong Born: 1966 Trustee Since 2013 President, Atlantic since 2008 25 Trustee, U.S. Global Investors Funds.
+Name and Year of Birth Position with the Trust Length of Time Served Principal Occupation(s) During Past Five Years Number of Series in Fund Complex Overseen By Trustee Other Directorships Held By Trustee During Past Five Years Independent Tru Independent Trustees David Tucker Born: 1958 Chairman of the Board; Trustee; Chairman, Nominating Committee and Qualified Legal Compliance Committee Since 2013 Director, Blue Sky Experience (a charitable endeavor), since 2008; Senior Vice President & General Counsel, American Century Companies (an investment management firm), 1998-2008.
+2 Trustee, Forum Funds; Trustee, Forum ETF Trust; Trustee, U.S. Global Investors Funds.
+Mark D. Moyer Born: 1959 Trustee; Chairman Audit Committee Since 2013 Chief Financial Officer, Freedom House (a NGO advocating political freedom and democracy), since 2017; independent consultant providing interim CFO services, principally to non-profit organizations, 2011-2017; Chief Financial Officer, Institute of International Education (a NGO administering international educational exchange programs), 2008-2011; Chief Financial Officer and Chief Restructuring Officer, Ziff Davis Media Inc. (an integrated media company), 2005-2008; Adjunct Professor of Accounting, Fairfield University from 2009-2012.
+2 Trustee, Forum Funds; Trustee, Forum ETF Trust; Trustee, U.S. Global Investors Funds.
+Jennifer Brown-Strabley Born: 1964 Trustee Since 2013 Principal, Portland Global Advisors (a registered investment adviser), 1996-2010.
+2 Trustee, Forum Funds; Trustee, Forum ETF Trust; Trustee, U.S. Global Investors Funds.
+Interested Trustees (1) Stacey E. Hong Born: 1966 Trustee Since 2013 President, Atlantic since 2008 2 Trustee, Forum Funds; Trustee, U.S. Global Investors Funds.